johnnykthink/rubywings/README.md

-# Fabuniao
+# Ruby Wings

-Post to Weibo/Twitter/G+ in one place.
+Post to Weibo/Twitter in one place.